vetlelode/machinelearning_exam/README.md

 # Running the project:
 The easiest way to run the project is through Anaconda Spyder, but you can also run the project from the terminal
+***Note that both models have to be run from inside the SRC folder if you are executing from the terminal***

 ## KNN
-The KNN model has to be run from the src folder, from there run the knndist.py file either in and IDE or from the terminal.
+Run the file knndist.py, either through Spyder or from the terminal
 ## Autoencoder
 Like KNN, but run the file autoencoder.py

-***Note that both models have to be run from inside the SRC folder if you are executing from the terminal***
 # Results
 ## KNN
 Typical result of an execution of the KNN code: